PlainsightAI/legacy-docs/data-model.md

 ### iBeacon

-iBeacons detected that support the iBeacon BLE protocol.
+iBeacons are detected access points that support the iBeacon BLE protocol.

 Field|Type|Description
 -|-|-